 If you have never filed US taxes, it is time to get caught up!
 For many US expats, the realization of having to continue to file may come as a surprise.
 Even more so for Accidental Americans!

 To give a helping hand to Accidental Americans and American Expats, the IRS created The Streamlined Procedure.
 This amnesty program gives a grace period for US citizens or Greencard holders the chance to catch up on their taxes.
-Through SLP (or SFOP), as we like to call it, you can file a limited number of past returns and FBARs without penalty.
+Through streamlining, you can file a limited number of past returns and FBARs without penalty.

-MyExpatTaxes offers an affordable and transparent fee for The Streamlined Procedure; at just 696 Euros or 17,162 Czech Koruna at the time of writing.
+MyExpatTaxes offers an affordable and transparent fee for The Streamlined Procedure.
 Let the tax professionals help you file all the necessary tax returns and FBARs required and sign off on your final submission!

-The Streamlined Procedure is a tool the IRS uses to lighten its burden of chasing down accidental “tax evaders” while encouraging compliance to those who have not realized their need to file to report their income and foreign assets.
+The Streamlined Procedure is a tool the IRS uses to lighten its burden of chasing down accidental “tax evaders.”
+Doing so encourages compliance from those who did not realize their obligation to report their income and foreign assets.

 Do You Need to File US Taxes for Your Family Abroad?